ryoon/netbsd-ddwg/netbsd-ddwg.md

 ### Data structures for `autoconf(9)`
-As mentioned in `driver(9)`, the kernel uses a static `struct`, through which the functions necessary for autoconf(9) are included.
-Since NetBSD 2.0-current, this declaration is done through a macro CFATTACH DECL.
-Since the rf(4) driver doesn't need the "detach" and "activate" functions, you simply pass NULL-pointers in their place.
+As mentioned in `driver(9)`, the kernel uses a static `struct`, through which the functions necessary for `autoconf(9)` are included.
+Since NetBSD 2.0-current, this declaration is done through a macro `CFATTACH DECL`.
+Since the `rf(4)` driver doesn't need the "detach" and "activate" functions, you simply pass `NULL`-pointers in their place.

 ```